pytennessee/pytn-2020/sponsors/prospectus.md

 In addition to the instruction, {{ site.data.event.short_name }} also purchases a computer for each student to use during the program, and when the program is complete, they may keep and take the computer home with them.
 Our Young Coders program is one of the parts of this conference we are most proud of.

-_If your company is interested in sponsoring The Young Coders portion of the conference, there is an exclusive sponsorship just for the Young Coders program (see below)._
+_If your company is interested in sponsoring the Young Coders portion of the conference, there is an exclusive sponsorship just for the Young Coders program (see the "Crunchy Frogs" level below)._

 ### {{ site.data.event.full_abbreviation }} Sponsorship Levels